OchoaLab/simtrait/README.md

 ### Simulate a random trait

-Here we apply our package to this simulated data.
+Here we apply our package to this simulated genotype data.

 ``` r
 library(simtrait) # load this package